How to apply to be a Registered Developer

 Step 2: Invoice / Payment Process

-Once you have completed your initial application, an invoice will be sent to you, and where a purchase order is required, we will contact you in order to be set up on your system.
+Once you have completed Step 1, an invoice will be sent to you, and where a purchase order is required, we will contact you in order to be set up on your system.

 You are able to select one of the following payment options as part of your application to be a Registered Developer.